That's absolutely right, Johnny Donovan, Walter Williams filling in for Rush, and Rush will be back on Monday.

 Matter of fact, news anchors, you can just hear Peter Jennings or one of those guys.

-Tonight we report on the most recent wave of racist whites organizing unprovoked attacks on innocent black people and their businesses.
+Tonight, we report on the most recent wave of racist whites organizing unprovoked attacks on innocent black people and their businesses.

-As a matter of fact, it's kind of interesting.
+Matter of fact, it's kind of interesting.

-He that's what he said.
+That's what he said.

-We see it on college campuses, we see it in the workplace.
+We see it in the workplace.

-And and white people ought to be ashamed for permitting and fostering racial double standards that have effects that are in some ways worse than the cruel racism of yesteryear.
+And white people ought to be ashamed for permitting and fostering racial double standards that have effects that are in some ways worse than the cruel racism of yesteryear.

 We'll be back with calls after this.

-And there seems to be a lot of uh a lot of interest in this uh Social Security issue, and um let's talk to uh shall we go to Mary Jane?
+And there seems to be a lot of interest in this Social Security issue.

 Welcome to the show, Mary Jane.